Is this the best way to see the Kona Coast?

 Yes!
 There are excellent photo opportunities throughout each tour.
 However, Sea Quest strongly recommends either a waterproof camera or GoPro.
 Sea Quest rents top of the line GoPro HERO5 at check in.
 You may reserve and pay for one when making your reservation via the website.

-Unlike our other tours which focus on snorkeling over a coral reef, the BLUE OCEAN DOLPHIN ENCOUNTER is a wild dolphin swim combined with a coral reef snorkel.
+Unlike our other tours which focus on snorkeling over a coral reef, the DOLPHIN ENCOUNTER is a wild dolphin swim combined with a coral reef snorkel.
 A first time snorkeler would be okay for the reef snorkel portion of the tour; however, it could be challenging for the wild dolphin swim portion.
-On our regular snorkel tours there is plenty of time for one on one instruction.
+On our other day snorkel tours there is plenty of time for one on one instruction.
 Because of the nature of our wild dolphin swims, the snorkeler has to be ready to slide into the water equipped with all necessary snorkeling gear when it is safest for the dolphins.
 It becomes difficult to ensure that our guests are having a comfortable first snorkeling experience.
 That said, snorkeling itself is not difficult.
 If you are a first time snorkeler and want to swim with dolphins, then we suggest a few practice sessions in either a pool or at the beach to become proficient and acclimated to breathing through the snorkel and kicking with fins.
 Finally, as we are visitng with the dolphins in their natural habitat the water depth could be 10 feet or 310 feet (in which case you won’t see the bottom).
 For this reason, it is best that you are comfortable swimming in deep, open ocean water for this particular tour.

 Where is the third snorkel spot on the Expedition South Kona tour?